 Murder, American Style!

-Note that an effort is made to destroy any person seen to move, during the operation.
+Note that an effort is made to destroy any person seen to move, during the operations.
 Unlike conventional warfare, where you see the face of the enemy, and know that he is your enemy, in this new game, you have to rely on the quality of the intelligence that is coming to you from other sources.
-And, the multitude of participants in the immediate game (there are at least six voices on the video).
+And, the multitude of participants in the immediate game (there are many voices in some of the videos).

 Consider, also, that in conventional warfare, if you err, and kill a civilian, you, quite often, will know that you did.
 In this game, however, you can sense the distance – and lack of concern or emotion, as the ‘crew’ emulates their favorite roll-playing game.